rust-cli/book/src/in-depth/signals.md

 or tell them what's going on.
 If that doesn't happen,
 they will press <kbd>Ctrl</kbd>+<kbd>C</kbd> again.
-The expected behavior is to have the application quit immediately.
+The typical behavior is to have the application quit immediately.